gkushang/assert-collector/README.md

 ```

 Step 3: Put `throwAnyFailures` in `@After` hook.
-All remaining failures will be thrown by After hook.
+All remaining failures will be thrown by After hook, if there were any.

 ```aidl